MISTLab/tls-python-object/README.md

-    port=3000,  # this must be the same on your Relay and Endpoints password="VerySecurePassword",  # this must be the same on Relay and Endpoints, AND be strong local_com_port=3001,  # this needs to be non-overlapping if Relays/Endpoints live on the same machine connection="TLS"  # this is the default; replace by "TCP" if you do not want to use TLS )
+    port=3000,  # this must be the same on your Relay and Endpoints password="VerySecurePassword",  # this must be the same on Relay and Endpoints, AND be strong local_com_port=3001,  # this needs to be non-overlapping if Relays/Endpoints live on the same machine security="TLS"  # this is the default; replace by "TCP" if you do not want to use TLS )
 ```
 As soon as your `Relay` is created, it is up and running.